jsimms/compost-instructions/README.md

 ### The Code
 Even though ‘it just works,’ this is a lesson, so let’s do a quick breakdown of how the app works so kids can have a basic understanding of how what they see is just the tip of the iceberg.

-If Atom is your text editor, type ‘atom .’ into terminal while in the project directory, and it should open up atom with the project directory tree.
+If Atom is your text editor, type `atom .` into terminal while in the project directory, and it should open up atom with the project directory tree.

 ###### Files and direcories that aren’t super important now
-*config.ru* - A configuration file that sets up the app.
+* `config.ru` - A [configuration file](http://en.wikipedia.org/wiki/Configuration_file) that sets up the app.
-*.DS_Store* - Nothing.
+* `.DS_Store` - Nothing.
 A system file that Apple often generates.
-*Gemfile* - The Gemfile is where we edit and keep track of the Ruby gems (‘libraries’ or ‘packages’) the application uses.
+* `Gemfile` - The Gemfile is where we edit and keep track of the [Ruby gems](http://rubylearning.com/blog/2010/12/14/ruby-gems-%E2%80%94-what-why-and-how/) (‘libraries’ or ‘packages’) the application uses.
-*Gemfile.lock* - An auto generated file that the web server uses to determine what gems to use.
+* `Gemfile.lock` - An auto generated file that the web server uses to determine what gems to use.
-*.gitignore* - This tells git what to ignore.
+* `.gitignore` - This tells git what to ignore.
 You use this to make sure large image files or things that are unimportant to the app running (like .DS_Store) don’t get tracked and saved.
-*Procfile* - Some configuration settings used by Heroku *README.md* - The readme file.
+* `Procfile` - Some configuration settings used by Heroku
+* `README.md` - The [readme](http://en.wikipedia.org/wiki/README) file.
-*.git/ directory* - Things that are used by git to keep track of revisions.
+* `.git/` directory - Things that are used by git to keep track of revisions.

 ###### Where the magic happens
-The guts of this small app lie in weathervane.rb, let’s break down each piece of code in here.
+The guts of this small app lie in `weathervane.rb`, let’s break down each piece of code in here.

 This tells the application what other libraries are needed to run this part of the program.